How does this medication work? What will it do for me?

 Vortioxetine belongs to the family of medications known as antidepressants.
 More specifically, it is a serotonin modulator.
 It works by increasing the effectiveness of how serotonin is used in the brain.
 Serotonin is a chemical produced by the body that is associated with mood and emotion.

-Vortioxetine is used to treat the symptoms of major depressive disorder in adults and to keep the symptoms of depression from returning.
+Vortioxetine is used to treat the symptoms of major depressive disorder for adults and to keep the symptoms of depression from returning.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.